Access to the Library’s Physical Collections

-As physical course reserves are, by their very nature, high-touch and used frequently by multiple individuals, the Library has determined that it will not be possible to offer this service during the 2021 Winter semester due to health and safety considerations and we will only be offering digital course reserves instead.
+As physical course reserves are, by their very nature, high-touch and used frequently by multiple individuals, the Library has determined that it will not be possible to offer this service during the 2021 Spring/Summer and Fall semesters due to health and safety considerations and we will only be offering digital course reserves instead.
 In combination with our scan-on-demand service, for which we have recently expanded our capacity, we are confident that the digital reserve team will be able to help instructors assemble digital course packs of licensed Library materials ahead of the upcoming session.
 (For more information on electronic textbooks, please see our Statement on Purchasing eTexbooks.)

 - Please consult your professor about alternatives for physical course reserve material.